jjloomis/wordpress-jetpack-basics/enabling-portfolio-custom-content-type.md

-1. In the WordPress Dashboard, click Settings.
+1. In the WordPress Dashboard, click Jetpack.
-2. From the Settings submenu, select Writing.
+2. From the Jetpack submenu, select Settings.
-3. Scroll to the bottom of the Writing Settings page.
+3. On the Jetpack settings page, click the Writing tab.
+4. Scroll down to Custom Content Types.
+Click the toggle button to turn this feature on.
+5. Click the Custom Content Types drop-down arrow to display its options.
-4. Under Your Custom Content Types, click the Enable Portfolio Projects for this site checkbox.
+6. Click the checkbox next to Enable Portfolio Projects for this site.
-5. Click the Save Changes button at the bottom of the page.
-Portfolio will appear as a Custom Content Type in the Dashboard.
+7. When finished, click Save Settings.
+Note: You may need to refresh your browser before Portfolio appears as a button in your Dashboard.